PokemonAutomation/ComputerControl/Wiki/Developer/Tests.md

 ```
 "20-GlobalSettings": "COMMAND_LINE_TESTS": "RUN"
 ```
 to true.

+If you are testing or building with Qt creator, you can find SerialPrograms-Settings.json in the folder `Arduino-Source\build-SerialPrograms-Desktop_Qt_6_3_2_MSVC2019_64bit-Debug\UserSettings`, or something similar, depending on your version of Qt.

-In this mode, when starting **SerialPrograms**, it does not launch GUI.
+In this mode, when starting **SerialPrograms**, it does not launch the GUI.
 Instead it looks for a local folder the path of which is specified by the json field:
 ```
 "20-GlobalSettings": "COMMAND_LINE_TESTS": "FOLDER"
 ```
 and run tests inside it.
 One example path is "./CommandLineTests".

+Tests are not included in the Arduino-Source repository.
+To see some examples of test files and their folder structure, see the [CommandLineTests](https://github.com/PokemonAutomation/CommandLineTests) repository.

+To try using these tests, the value for "FOLDER" in the json should be set to "./CommandLineTests".
+Download/clone the CommandLineTests from the above repository, and put this folder in the `Arduino-Source\build-SerialPrograms-Desktop_Qt_6_3_2_MSVC2019_64bit-Debug` folder.

 Example folder structure:
 ```
-CommandLineTests/                          <- root test folder
+CommandLineTests/                          <- root test folder.
+This name needs to match the folder specified in "FOLDER"
-- PokemonLA/                               <- test space, ususally which game the test belongs to
+- PokemonLA/                               <- test space, ususally which game the test belongs to.
   - BattleMenuDetector/                    <- test object, name of the class/function/file to test
-    - IngoBattleDayTime_True.png           <- test file for BattleMenuDetector
+    - IngoBattleDayTime_True.png           <- test file for BattleMenuDetector.
+Expected result is True.
-    - IngoBattleNightTime_True.png         <- test file for BattleMenuDetector
+    - IngoBattleNightTime_True.png         <- test file for BattleMenuDetector.
+Expected result is True.
 - PokemonBDSP/                             <- another test space for inferences in another game
   - DialogDetector/                        <- test object, this time it's DialogDetector for BDSP
     - Win_Mirabox/                         <- can have more folders under test object to organize test files, e.g by OS and capture card
-      - FetchEggDayTime_True.png           <- test file for DialogDetector
+      - FetchEggDayTime_True.png           <- test file for DialogDetector.
+Expected result is True.
 ```

 ### Find Test Code for Test File

 When running in the test mode, it will go to find each file in the folder recursively.
 We assume each file is a test image or other test file.
-For each file, it uses the file path to determine which test code to call to run on the test file.
+For each file, **it uses the file path to determine which test code to call to run on the test file**.

 For example, if the path is `CommandLineTest/PokemonLA/BattleMenuDetector/`, the test framework first finds all the files inside this folder as test files.
 It then finds the corresponding test code `test_pokemonLA_BattleMenuDetector()` declared in [PokemonLA_Tests.h](https://github.com/PokemonAutomation/Arduino-Source/blob/main/SerialPrograms/Source/Tests/PokemonLA_Tests.h) and calls the test function with each test file.
 To find the test code given a file path, we use a mapping defined as `TEST_MAP` in [TestMap.cpp](https://github.com/PokemonAutomation/Arduino-Source/blob/main/SerialPrograms/Source/Tests/TestMap.cpp).

+The expected result for the image should be in the file name at the end.
+E.g. if you expect the test result on the image should be true, the image name should end with `_True`.

 ### "Hidden" Files